 Public Sector and Legal Aid Firms – Bid and Pitch Support

 Public Sector and Legal Aid Firms Bid Support.
-Firms interested in bidding for public sector or Legal Aid work should read Law Firms – Bid and Pitch Support for general information on the services I offer.
+Firms interested in bidding for public sector or Legal Aid work should read Legal Services Providers – Bid and Pitch Support for general information on the services I offer.
 This section gives more particular information on my public procurement and Legal Aid experience.

-As a former practising public procurement lawyer, I am well-versed in the public procurement rules and continue to keep myself up to date on how these rules effect both public bodies and those bidding for contracts.
-I have written articles on this topic in 2016-17 and trained law firms/ bid teams on winning public sector contracts both face to face and via webinars.
+As a former practising public procurement lawyer, I am familiar with the public procurement rules and keep myself up to date on how these rules effect both public bodies and those bidding for contracts.
+I must stress, however, that there may be times when specialist procurement legal advice is required.

-I am most decidedly not a Daily Mail reader and both know and respect lawyers who still trudge away in the Legal Aid battlefield.
+Legal Aid: I am most decidedly not a Daily Mail reader and both know and respect lawyers who still trudge away in the Legal Aid battlefield.
+I support The Law Society’s campaigns to end Legal Aid deserts in England and Wales and to address the long-term viability of the criminal Legal Aid system and the growing crisis in the numbers of criminal duty solicitors.
 I would like to think that Access to Justice will continue to be available to the poorer and more vulnerable members of society within the UK.

 I do, however, believe that the Legal Aid market will change in the forthcoming years, perhaps even drastically if politics permit.
 Procurement is likely to be at the heart of that.
 Firms wishing to continue doing this work will need to brace themselves for ever more competitive tendering, with the Legal Aid Agency possibly looking to appoint a smaller pool of providers, perhaps larger and more consolidated than now.